-Dr. Alicia Darden and Dr. Renee Green-Solomon1.5-hour radius of Atlanta
+Dr. Alicia Darden and Dr. Darryl Mickle1.5-hour radius of Atlanta

-- $300-400 includes mobile vet drive time, house call time, sedation, home euthanasia.
-(You may prefer home burial or a pet cemetery.)
+- $350 – $400 includes mobile vet drive time, house call time, sedation, home euthanasia.
+(This option would be for home burial or a pet cemetery.)

-- $400-550 includes mobile vet drive time, house call time, sedation, euthanasia, pet body transport, group cremation, nothing saved, nothing returned.
-(You may prefer to have the mobile vet take your pet’s body and save precious photos instead of ashes.)
+- $450 – $550 includes mobile vet drive time, house call time, sedation, home euthanasia, pet body transport, group cremation, nothing saved, nothing returned (You may prefer to have the mobile vet take your pet’s body and save precious photos instead of ashes.)

-- $550-700 includes mobile vet drive time, house call time, sedation, euthanasia, pet body transport, private cremation, ashes saved, ashes returned via personal delivery or shipping (You may prefer to have the mobile vet take your pet’s body and save/return the ashes.)
+- $650 – $750 includes mobile vet drive time, house call time, sedation, home euthanasia, pet body transport, private cremation, ashes saved, ashes returned via personal delivery for certain locations (You may prefer to have the mobile vet take your pet’s body and save/return the ashes.).

 - Scheduled appointments are BEST to ensure availability but we can handle emergency mobile vet care as well at times.